bitcoin/bitcoin/doc/README.md

-IoP Core
+IoP HD
 =============

 Setup
 ---------------------
-IoP Core is the original IoP client and it builds the backbone of the network.
+IoP HD is the original IoP client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of IoP transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download IoP Core, visit [iopcore.org](https://iopcore.org/en/releases/).
+To download IoP HD, visit [iopcore.org](https://iopcore.org/en/releases/).

 Running
 ---------------------